SerikKarybaev/call-result-prediction/README.md

 ## Acknowledgments

-- Synthetic data generated using [synthetic-call-data-generator](../synthetic-call-data-generator)
+- Synthetic data generated using [synthetic-call-data-generator](https://github.com/SerikKarybaev/synthetic-call-data-generator.git)
 - Inspired by real-world challenges in debt collection analytics
 - Built as part of a Data Science portfolio project

----"# call-result-prediction"